MIDS-scaling-up/v3/week05/hw/Readme.md

 5. What framework was the easiest to use
 6. Focus on image classification for now
 7. What is the image size
+8. The impact of batch size

 Finally, the students will need to transfer their trained model to the Jetson device and demonstrate its performance / quality there.
 Optinally, the students could demonstrate that the model could be trained on the Jetson.

-If your model is big, it will be slow on the jetson
+If your model is big, it will be slow on the jetson.